-An island chain which is synonymous with luxury travelling, the Virgin Islands are replete with destinations perfect for visiting during a private yacht charter vacation in wintertime.
+An island chain that is synonymous with luxury traveling, the Virgin Islands are replete with destinations perfect for visiting during a private yacht charter vacation in wintertime.

-Taking a closer look at the charms and secret gems to be found in this part of the world, we walk you through the hotspots to see and be seen in around the Virgin Islands.
+Taking a closer look at the charms and secret gems to be found in this part of the world, we walk you through the hotspots to see and be seen in on a Virgin Islands superyacht charter.

-With more than 50 islands stretching over 30 miles, the BVIs offer an intimate world of possibilities and choice to those arriving on board a superyacht.
+With more than 50 islands stretching over 30 miles, the BVIs offer an intimate world of possibilities and choice to those arriving on board a superyacht charter.

 With numerous historic shipwrecks to dive down to, and endless landscapes to unwind against, the range of experiences to be had on such a vacation promise to satisfy every kind of charter guest.

 Enjoying warm weather the year round, the Virgin Islands are a paradise worth visiting no matter what the charter season